A grassroots education coalition working to slow down the high-tech takeover of Baltimore County Public Schools

 Key Links to Better Understand STAT (Personalized Learning, Competency-Based Education)

-December 2016 Update on STAT’s Eight Conversions (Curriculum, Instruction, Assessment, Organizational Development, Infrastructure, Policy, Budget Communication)
+June 2017 Update on STAT’s Eight Conversions (Curriculum, Instruction, Assessment, Organizational Development, Infrastructure, Policy, Budget, Communication)

-Johns Hopkins University’s Year 3 Mid-Year Evaluation of STAT (earlier STAT evaluations, presentations here)
+Johns Hopkins University’s Year 4 Evaluation of STAT (earlier STAT evaluations, presentations here)

 Dr. Dance at Discovery Education Event: Digital Transition Roadmap & at ASU GSV event speaking on how to get community buy-in